data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 # Introduction of DIRECT
 DIRECT, the Data Integration & Execution Control Tool, is a data integration control and execution metadata model.
 It is a core and stand-alone component of the Data Integration Framework.

-Every Extract Transform and Load (ETL) process is linked to this model which provides the orchestration and management capabilities for data integration.
-ETL in this context is a broad definition covering various related data integration approachess such as ELT (Extract Load, Transform - pushdown into SQL or underlying processing) and LETS (Load-Extract-Transform-Store).
-ETL in this document essentially covers all processes that 'touch' data.
+Every Data Integration / Extract Transform and Load (ETL) process is linked to this model which provides the orchestration and management capabilities for data integration.

+Data Integration in this context is a broad definition covering various implementation techniques such as ELT (Extract Load, Transform - pushdown into SQL or underlying processing) and LETS (Load-Extract-Transform-Store).

+Data Integration in this document essentially covers all processes that 'touch' data.

-The repository essentially captures process information about the ETL and is an invaluable source of information to monitor how the system is expanding (time, size) but also to drive and monitor ETL processes.
+The DIRECT repository captures Data Integration process information, and is an invaluable source of information to monitor how the system is expanding (time, size) but also to drive and monitor processes - a fundamental requirement for parallel processing and transaction control.

-This document references all other architectural documents because the metadata model is an integral part of a fully implemented system.
-For functionality such as rollback and recovery information about the individual ETL processes including the related layers and areas as defined in the Outline Architecture are retrieved from the repository.

-The objective of the DIRECT Framework is to provide a structured approach to describing and recording ETL processes that can be made up of many separate components.
+The objective of the DIRECT Framework is to provide a structured approach to describing and recording Data integration processes that can be made up of many separate components.
 This is to be done in such a way that they can be represented and managed as a coherent system.
 # Overview
 This document covers the design and specifications for the metadata repository and the integration (events) for data integration processes.

-The documentation also includes the available (logical) scripted components for controlled execution of ETL within the Enterprise Data Warehouse.
+The documentation also includes the available (logical) scripted components for controlled execution of Data Integration processes.
 The DIRECT framework covers a broad variety of process information, including (but not limited to):

-* What process information will be stored and how
+* What process information will be stored and how.
-* How this is integrated into the various defined Layers and Areas
+* How this is integrated into the various defined Layers and Areas.
-* Of what entities the metadata model consists
+* Of what entities the metadata model consists,
-* The available procedures for managing the Data Warehouse environment
+* The available procedures for managing the data solution.
-* Concepts and principles
+* Concepts and principles.
-* The logic which can be used to control the processes
+* The logic which can be used to control the processes.
-* Housekeeping functions
+* Housekeeping functions.

 ## Positioning of DIRECT
 The position of the control and execution framework in the overall architecture is: